This is a journey of learning how to forgive yourself.

 The path of intelligence

-Intelligence as a path to self forgiveness involves using your thoughts in a productive way to change your perspective on the actions you believe are mistakes.
+Intelligence as a path to self-forgiveness involves proactively using your thoughts to change your perspective on the actions you believe are mistakes.

 When you are faced with an action that tests your ability to forgive yourself, you can change your thoughts to come from a place of gratitude instead of shame.